vivivivaan/Ubuntu-GNOME-Configuration-Backup/README.md

 | Brave | `sudo cp /usr/share/applications/brave-browser.desktop ~/.local/share/applications/` |
 | Microsoft Edge | `sudo cp /usr/share/applications/microsoft-edge.desktop ~/.local/share/applications/` |

 For each of the copied files, jump to the line that begins with `Exec=` and ends with `%U` and append `--enable-features=MiddleClickAutoscroll,TouchpadOverscrollHistoryNavigation,UseOzonePlatform,WaylandWindowDecorations --ozone-platform=wayland --disable-features=GlobalShortcutsPortal` to it.
 Append the same to the line that begins with `Exec=` and ends with `--inprivate` or `--incognito`.
+Alternatively, create `chrome-flags.conf`, `brave-flags.conf`, `edge-flags.conf` and add the flags to the ***-flags.conf** files.
 Restart the system or session.